aykevl/reserved/README.md

 usernames, like 'root', 'postmaster', and 'postfix'.
 This library is an attempt for that.

-Warning: there are probably a few more addresses you want to protect, like the one in your domain's WHOIS.
-That address should already exist, though, and should really be something like 'hostmaster' anyway.
+You should check the following:
+  * The address in your WHOIS, wich may be used for things like registering a TLS certificate.
+It should really be something like hostmaster@ anyway, so this *should not* be an issue.
+  * If you make Unix accounts with these names, check which names occur in `/etc/passwd` (and possibly `/etc/shadow`).

 License: BSD 2-clause